hail-is/hail/hail/python/hailtop/batch/docs/docker_resources.rst

 Pushing Images
 --------------

-To use an image with Pipeline, you need to upload your image to a place where Pipeline can access it.
+To use an image with Batch, you need to upload your image to a place where Batch can access it.
 You can store images inside the `Google Container Registry <https://cloud.google.com/container-registry/docs/>`__ in addition to Dockerhub.
 Below is an example of pushing the image to the Google Container Registry.
 It's good practice to specify a tag that is unique for your image.
 If you don't tag your image, the default is